andreasabel/inCode/entry/degenerate-hyper-dimensional-game-of-life.md

 20^2 \times \sum_{k=0}^{t} { {\hat{d}-1+k}\choose{k} }
 ")

-That sum has only the amount of terms fixed with the maximum timestamp!
-That means we only ever have 6 terms to expand, no matter how high the dimensions are
---- at 10D and even 100D!
+That notation is the [binomial coefficient](https://en.wikipedia.org/wiki/Binomial_coefficient), if you aren't familiar with it.
+Note that the summation has a *fixed number of terms* (for any dimension)!
+That means we only ever have 6 terms to expand, no matter how high the dimensions are --- at 10D and even 100D!
 Furthermore, we can simplify the above using properties of the binomial distribution to get

 ![
 20\^2 \\times { {\\hat{d}+6}\\choose{6} }